threefoldfoundation/info_threefold/src/collaboration/values/kristof_build_a_better_world_values_collaboration.md

 - "the russians" will kill us, oh no, now it is, "the muslim terrorists" will destroy us
 - we are thought don't trust others, they can hurt you, it's better to distrust

-in a business context
+in a business context, all below we believe to be wrong

 - we are thought to create complex contracts to protect us, out of fear really
 - we aren't ready with our product yet, let's not tell because otherwise they won't buy
-- we something thing a small lie is ok, because it serves our bigger purpose, e.g. because otherwise we won't get the required funding
+- we something think a small lie is ok, because it serves our bigger purpose, e.g. because otherwise we won't get the required funding.
 - we need to do a lot of marketing, to pretend we are bigger than we are
 - the usage of hollow words, to let us sound big (we are leading, world bla bla company...)
 - trying to get known to people not out of business need but rather for our own "ego", see what we can do, see how successful we are.